 Thursday Night Live

-On second Thursdays, local musicians enliven our spaces with music to complement your visit.
+On select Thursdays, local musicians enliven our spaces with music to complement your visit.
 As you stroll the galleries, a variety of tunes adds new dimensions to your viewing experience.